 A: We leave panel discussions up for a couple of weeks, then take them down for editing/archiving.
 They are later made available to university subscribers in the PhD Career Finder.

-Q: How can I sign up for the Monthly Message email newsletter?
+Q: How can I sign up for the email newsletter?

-A: Join Versatile PhD and you will automatically be added to the Monthly Message recipients list.
-If you do not receive one within a month, check your spam folder.
-You can also opt out of the Monthly Message by changing your profile settings.
+A: Join Versatile PhD and you will automatically be added to the email newsletter recipients list.
+If you do not receive one within a month or so, check your spam folder.
+You can also opt out of the newsletter by changing your profile settings.

 Q: Is there a local meet-up in my area?
 Does it cost money to attend the local meet-up?